HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authorization/controlling_access/managing_users_groups/h_usrgrps_remove_member.md

----
-id: h_usrgrps_remove_member
-title: Removing members from a group
+# Removing members from a group
----

 Learn how to remove a member \(a user or user group\), from a user group.